 You've just arrived in San Diego for a business trip.
 While heading to the hotel, you update your MyLinkedBook status page to announce your arrival.
 Pretty innocuous, right?
 Well, it turns out that one of your followers is a TechTarget reporter who suspects you're involved in M&A activity, and this seemingly innocent update has just fueled the rumor that your company is buying Spaceley Sprockets out of San Diego.
-Welcome to the world of
+Welcome to the world of social networking!
+It is the next wave of enterprise online collaboration, and the best way for HR and compliance to get out in front of the wave is with a risk-based approach.

 Enterprise social networking adoption